yammmt/shokuzai/README.md

 ## Usage

 First, you have to install SQLite.
+According to [Rocket repository](https://github.com/SergioBenitez/Rocket/tree/master/examples/todo), for example:

+- OS X: `brew install sqlite`
+- Debian/Ubuntu: `apt-get install libsqlite3-dev`

+Then, clone this repository and run Rust program.
+If you don't have **nightly** Rust, please install it with `rustup install nightly`.

 ```bash
 git clone https://github.com/yammmt/shokuzai.git